henkbirkholz/draft-birkholz-tuda/draft-birkholz-tuda.md

 # Introduction

 Remote attestation describes the attempt to determine and appraise properties, such as integrity and trustworthiness, of an endpoint --- the attestee --- over a network to another endpoint --- the verifier --- without direct access.
-Typically, this kind of assessment is based on measurements of software components running on the attestee, where the hash values of all started software components are stored (extended into) a Trust-Anchor implemented as a Hardware Security Module (e.g. a Trusted Platform Module or similar) and reported via a signature over the measurements.
+Typically, this kind of appraisal is based on integrity measurements of software components right before they are loaded as software instances on the attestee.
+In general, attestation procedures are utilizing a hardware root of trust (RoT).
+The TUDA protocol family uses hash values of all started software components that are stored (extended into) a Trust-Anchor (the Rot) implemented as a Hardware Security Module (e.g. a Trusted Platform Module or similar) and are reported via a signature over those measurements.

 ## Remote Attestation